usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  Finally, one commenter proposed requiring three audio description devices per auditorium to accommodate a larger user pool, and to counteract a reduction in available devices that may arise in the event of equipment failure, or when devices are being recharged.

- <p>The majority of commenters, however, stated that the
- recommended scoping was excessive and too inflexible.
+The majority of commenters, however, stated that the recommended scoping was excessive and too inflexible.
 These commenters reasoned that the proposed scoping failed to consider attendance variability or demographics, and inhibited movie theaters from moving devices between